FEDERAL DEMOCRATIC REPUBLIC ETHIOPIA

 Mago National Park is rich in wildlife with few human inhabitants.
 The vegetation is mainly savannah grassland and savannah bush, extending across an area of 2,160 square kilometres.
-Mammal species, including hartebeest, giraffe, roan antelope, elephant, lion, leopard and perhaps even a rare black rhino.
-Mago National Pari is part of the famous Central and Southern Ethiopia National Parks and Tribes Circuit.
-Must do is visit the mursi tribes.
+Mammal species, include hartebeest, giraffe, roan antelope, elephant, lion, leopard and perhaps even a rare black rhino.
+Mago National Park is part of the famous Central and Southern Ethiopia National Parks and Tribes Circuit.
+Must do is visit the Mursi tribes.

 BALE NATIONAL PARK

 Ethiopia’s biggest and most spectacular mountain range, the Simien Mountains, has Ethiopia’s highest mountain called Ras Dashen at 4353 meters.
 The views from the Northern Escarpment are arguably a bigger draw, with rock faces falling away thousands of feet from summits like Inatye (4070m) and Imet Gogo (3960m).
 The Simien Wolf is the world’s rarest canid and can be found in the mountains.
 The Gelada Baboon is indigenous and is a common sight.